-This dog actually belongs to our daughter Annie.
-She picked him when he was just a couple days old, and she was a 2 year-old toddler.
-Digging through a pile of 6 nearly identical puppies, she plucked him out, gave him a nuzzle, and said, “This is my dog Oats.”
-The next day, she repeated the process.
+This big guy actually belongs to our daughter Annie.
+As a toddler she picked him out when he was just 2 days old.
+Digging through a pile of half a dozen nearly identical puppies, she plucked him out, gave him a nuzzle, and said, “This is my dog Oats.”
 Oats spent much of that summer wrapped in a pink baby blanket, getting pushed around in a stroller.
-Today, Oats is a powerful young lead dog, one of the largest in the kennel.
+Today he has grown into a powerful young lead dog, one of the largest in the kennel.
 Genial exuberance combined with impressive mass- think Dino from the Flintstones.
 He almost made the main team last year, and was the top dog in our B-team.
 Sometimes the really big dogs take a longer to develop and mature, so watch for Oats to be a game changer in this year's Iditarod team!

 Ripple is sponsored by Kathryn Fulda.

 One of the best canine athletes we've ever encountered!
 Ripple's mind blowing athletic ability rivals that of our super dog Reef.
-She is also a maddening mix of exasperating personality traits.
-Ripple joyfully engages in just about every bad habit that a sled dog is capable of.
+She is also a maddening mix of exasperating personality traits, joyfully engaging in just about every bad habit that a sled dog is capable of.
 She chews harnesses, necklines, and dog coats.
-I carry a special cable for her for camping; otherwise she will chew herself loose and go pester her sleeping teammates.
-She jumps, lunges, and twists when you are trying to lead her anywhere, and is constantly getting tangled in her harness when running.
-She does her very best to pick a fight with her teammates anytime she gets the chance, and seems oblivious to the ‘sled dog etiquette’ that I work so hard to instill in my team.
-She’s also a super athlete, the star of her litter, and is effortlessly running with the A-team.
-Ripple is what I call a ‘Thousand Mile Dog', meaning that you may only ever appreciate her personality towards the end of a 1,000 mile race.
+She jumps and lunges and twists when you are trying to lead her anywhere, and is constantly getting tangled in her harness when running.
+She does her very best to pick a fight with her teammates anytime she gets the chance, and seems oblivious to the ‘sled dog etiquette’ that we work so hard to instill in our team.
+Ripple is what I call a ‘Thousand Mile Dog’, meaning that you may only ever appreciate her personality towards the end of a 1,000 mile race.
 She finished strong in last year's champion team, and was barking and lunging to go every step of the way.
 It's likely that she will become our kennel's main breeding female, though we cringe to think of managing a team full of Ripples!

 Barley is sponsored by Ann Marie Cox.

 Barley thinks that life is hilarious.
 He’s constantly goofing off.
-Standing on his head and flipping upside-down into my lap when getting booties put on, or enthusiastically making doggie snow angels every time we stop on the trail.
+Standing on his head and flipping upside-down into your lap when getting booties put on, or enthusiastically making doggie snow angels every time we stop on the trail.
 He’s such an amazing athlete that even serious challenges, like the Iditarod, fail to dampen his humor.
 As a dog trainer, the biggest challenge has been to get him to take anything seriously.
 Even my sternest voice seems to be interpreted as a knock-knock joke.
 Barley was a driving force in wheel during this last year's Iditarod, pulling hard across the finish line in record breaking first place with that same happy-go-lucky grin that he started with.

 Reno is sponsored by Ann Marie Cox.

 What Reno lacks in a sense of direction, she more than makes up for with forward orientation.
 She has no idea what Gee or Haw means, or how to follow the main trail if a smaller trail intersects it, but she sure tries hard to be a lead dog.
 She just loves to run up there, but there’s no telling what adventures she will lead you into.
 Another unusual trait that stands out about Reno is that she is almost always dirty.
 No matter the season or weather, her pretty white fur is almost always covered in dirt or mud or whatever she has found to roll in.
-She's a happy go lucky dog with the most willing attitude, this young swing dog will almost certainly mature into a serious leader within a year or two.
+She's a happy go lucky dog with the most willing attitude, and will almost certainly mature into a serious leader within a year or two.
 Of course, having both parents, Diesel and Guiness, as Iditarod Champion lead dogs sure doesn’t hurt her chances.

 Reef is sponsored by Mark Kapocsi.